For Website or in-product surveys, you can create user segments based on various parameters.

 2. Additionally, you can target your surveys only to a percentage of your traffic with the Survey Sampling feature.
 Change the "Your survey will appear to X % of the audience selected below" field and remember to Update Audience:

-This option can be helpful if your website experiences a lot of traffic and you don't want to collect too many responses but survey a sample of your visitors.
+💡This option can be useful if your website experiences a lot of traffic and you don't want to collect too many responses but survey a sample of your visitors.

 I don't see the survey even though I belong to the enabled Audience

-If you don't see the survey, please check if you have the Survicate tracking code installed on your website.
+If you don't see the survey when you enter the website where it should appear, please check if you have the Survicate tracking code installed on your website.

 It's also possible you have already answered it.
 Please try changing the survey's Frequency settings.